openimsdk/openim-reactnative-demo/README.md

   yarn start
 ```

-This command will start the development server and open a Metro Bundler window in your default web browser.
+This command will start the development server and open a Metro Bundler.
 From there, you can choose to run the app on an Android or iOS simulator or scan the QR code to open it on your Expo Go app.
+***warning: please submit issus if you encounter problem using IOS, since Development environment is Android. ***
 ### Usage
 Explore the demo app to see how OpenIM is integrated into a React Native environment.
 This demo showcases various OpenIM features and functionality.